UW-CHN/CHN-User-Manual/docs/flywheel/bids-curation.md

 ## BIDS Validation

 Downloading the data from Flywheel does not guarantee that it is up-to-date with the *latest* BIDS specification.
-The BIDS standard updates regularly, which causes software based on a previous BIDS version to have to update as well.
+The BIDS standard updates regularly, which causes software, such as the BIDS Curation Gear, based on a previous BIDS version to lag behind in updating.

-It is good practice to use the [BIDS Validator](https://github.com/bids-standard/bids-validator) to ensure compliance with the latest BIDS version.
+Therefore, it is good practice to use the [BIDS Validator](https://github.com/bids-standard/bids-validator) to ensure compliance with the latest BIDS version.
 There are multiple implementations of the validator (read the validator's documentation), but the [online version](https://bids-standard.github.io/bids-validator/) is probably the easiest and fastest to use.